Imperial Noble Consort Shujia: Life

-Kangxi's Reign (1661–1722)

 Lady Jin was born on 14 September 1713, in Uiju, Joseon.
 Little is known about her life before she became a Mistress to Hongli, the future Qianlong Emperor.

-Yongzheng's Reign (1722–1735)

 It is not known when Lady Jin became a mistress to Hongli, the future Qianlong Emperor, but she did marry him before he married his Primary Consort Fuca.
 It is highly possible she and the Secondary Consort Gao were close friends, as their families were also very closely allied.

-Qianlong's Reign (1735–1796)

 Lady Jin was titled as a Noble Lady on 8 November 1735.
 On 23 January 1738 she was promoted to and titled as "Imperial Concubine Jia".
 On 21 February 1739 she gave birth to the emperor's fourth son Yongcheng.
 In December 1741 or January 1742 she was promoted to "Consort Jia".
 While holding this title Lady Jin had another two sons, Yongxuan on 31 August 1746 and Yongyu on 2 August 1748 who would die prematurely on 11 June 1749, a month after Lady Jin was promoted to "Noble Consort Jia" on 20 May.

 On 22 March 1752 Lady Jin had her last child, Yongxing.
-Lady Jin died on 17 December 1755 at 42 years old.
+Lady Jin's health began to deteriorate and she soon fell ill with a high fever in November 1755 and died a month later on 17 December.
 She was promoted to Imperial Noble Consort the following day, and the day after that, she was given her final title, "Imperial Noble Consort Shujia".